emiruz/luacombine/README.md

     {{'a'},{1,2},{a=4,b=9},7}
     etc...

+If a function receives an iterator or a table with an overloaded *__call* method, it'll first convert it to a standard table array, and then continue on.
+This is moreso for convenience since the lirbary is quite useful alongside things like luafun or luaiter.

 All functions return an iterator which returns a array on every call.
 The array is always a new copy but the elements are included by reference (i.e. they are not a copy).